kalliste/projectnotes/programmingenvironment/dialogwithjayhova.md

 >
 > Yes, we call that a compiler.
 The main point of high level programming languages is that they are the human readable version of a computer program.

 > Taking it from another angle -- I suspect a big part of our trouble now is that we should be expressing much much more about the structure and behavior of our software visually with graphs and diagrams instead of purely with language only.
-Related to this we need to be able to organize things in ways that let us see the big picture of the thing we are working on, but also drill into details without getting bogged down because the details we need are tangled up with the details we don't.
+Related to this we need to be able to organize things in ways that let us see the big picture of the thing we are working on, but also drill into details without getting bogged down because the details we need at that moment are tangled up with the details we don't.
 >
 > Language models can help us offload a lot of work to the machines that we couldn't before, but we still need to be able to structure software in a way that it can be sliced and subdivided into right size chunks humans can talk about and think about without breaking stuff in adjacent (or distant!) parts of the system
 >